 At this stage you probably want to be able to generate a server, perhaps a client to talk to that server.

 Most likely, you want to have your front-end team use mock data for that server, while the back-end team is working on their part of the application.

 This is the design first approach for swagger.

 Now we're moving on to the second iteration of the project and at this stage, there might be a design meeting for the new features, or they might just be refinements of the previous APIs.
 When no changes are required to the contract, all is great because people can keep doing what they were doing and everybody is happy.

-However it might be that there was a change that is required for the front-end, they need a boolean added to some model because they want to display an-accepted-terms-and-conditions-checkbox.
+However it might be that some change is required for the front-end, let's say they need a boolean added to some model because they want to display an "accepted-terms-and-conditions" checkbox.

 The back-end can decide to add this to the code, provide the necessary annotation and regenerate the swagger specification document.

 This is the code first approach for swagger.

 It tries to do so while staying as close as possible to the go stdlib interfaces, it tries to have no opinions besides the fact that documentation is important.